polytypic/f-omega-mu/SYNTAX.md

    unpacking has the usual side condition of not allowing the type variable to escape.

-7. This Fωμ implementation is strict.
+7. This Fωμ implementation is strict with the exception that preservation of non-termination of terms without side-effects is not guaranteed.

 8. Recursive expressions are currently not fully statically checked.